-In 2020, there were 176 live births at Broken Hill Hospital (including by women who live elsewhere).
-Of babies who had a Broken Hill address at birth or at their 6 month test, cord blood was taken for lead testing, 3 babies with clotted cord bloods were excluded and 4 other babies were also excluded as there was no cord blood result so were likely not tested.
-In all 122 successful tests are reported.
+In 2021, there were 201 live births at Broken Hill Hospital (including by women who live elsewhere).
+Twelve babies, whose mothers lived elsewhere, had their cord blood tested.
+Of the babies who had a Broken Hill address at birth or at their 6 month test and cord blood was taken for lead testing, 1 baby with clotted cord blood was excluded and 4 other babies were also excluded as there was no cord blood result.
+In all, 160 Broken Hill babies successful tests are reported.

-The geometric mean of umbilical cord lead level was 0.6 μ g/dL, in 2020 (Figure 1).
+The geometric mean of umbilical cord lead level was 0.7 μ g/dL, in 2021 (Figure 1).
 While the overall trend from 2011 shows the reduction in blood lead levels over time, the actual geomeans cannot be compared against years prior to 2016.
 This is because there was an improvement in recording cord blood levels, through the inclusion of decimal points, resulting in greater accuracy since 26 April 2016.

-Of newborns with a valid test 80% (n=98) were non-Aboriginal.
-All newborns, regardless of Aboriginality, had blood lead levels below the notifiable level.
-At this age there is very little difference in geomeans between non-Aboriginal and Aboriginal infants (0.5 μ g/dL v 0.9 μ g/dL respectively).
+Of newborns with a valid test 80% (n=128) were non-Aboriginal.
+All newborns, except a pair of twins, had blood lead levels below the notifiable level.
+At this age there is very little difference in geomeans between non-Aboriginal and Aboriginal infants (o.6 μ g/dL v o.8 μ g/dL respectively).

-Umbilical Cord Blood Lead Screening in Broken Hill newborns 1996-2020
+Umbilical Cord Blood Lead Screening in Broken Hill newborns 1996-2021

 Figure 1.
-Geometric mean for cord blood lead (PbB) concentration and number of resident newborns screened at Broken Hill Health Service, 1996-2020.
+Geometric mean for cord blood lead (PbB) concentration and number of resident newborns screened at Broken Hill Health Service, 1996-2021.
 The vertical red line is indicative of the improvements made in the recording of results since 26th of April 2016.
 The geometric means collected since 2016 should not be compared to the previous years.
 See Methods- Reporting of Blood Lead Levels.